rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
 Helps avoid avoid artefacts if the game uses fog or haze.
 If you see deep shadows in the clouds then reduce this.
 If the game has long, clear views then increase it.

 **AO radius** - Ambient Occlusion area size, as percent of screen.
 Bigger means larger areas of shade, but too big and you lose detail in the shade around small objects.
 Bigger can be slower too.

+**GI size** - How big an area to use for Fake Global Illumination.
+Might be faster if it is a whole number.

+**GI average light size** - How big an area to measure average scene light (for GI brightness).
+7 for full screen, less allows some variation in different sections of picture.

 **AO shape modifier** - Ambient occlusion - weight against shading flat areas.
 Increase if you get deep shade in almost flat areas.
 Decrease if you get no-shade in concave areas areas that are shallow, but deep enough that they should be occluded.